How an Office Design Makeover Can Boost Your Profitability

 A nice place to work

 Your office’s aesthetic really does matter.
-Part of this comes back to your employees once more because if their workspace is invigorating, they’ll carry that attitude into working more effectively.
+Part of this comes back to your employees once more because if their open-plan offices invigorating, they’ll carry that attitude into working more effectively.

-Breaking up an existing greyscale colour scheme with brighter hues is important here, and you should also consider adding more plants and greenery to space.
+Breaking up an existing greyscale color scheme with brighter hues is important here, and you should also consider adding more plants and greenery to space.
 Artwork can go a long way, too, especially if it’s a truly original piece like a mural or sculpture instead of a cookie-cutter corporate poster with an inspirational quote.
 You can also use area rugs to add an aesthetic to your space.

 Giving your office its own aesthetic and personality also makes it seem more professional and inviting to potential clients if they’re visiting your workspace.
 Overall, livening up your office goes a long way toward livening up your wallet.